zoran-cuckovic/beautiful-jekyll/_posts/2020-03-15-viewshed-tutorial.md

 ![2020-03-15-targets.jpg]({{site.baseurl}}/figures/2020-03-15-targets.jpg)

 All we need to do now is to change the parameters.
-We can do that, a) by editing values in the previously created file or b), creating a new observation points file.
+We can do that a) by editing values in the previously created file, or b) creating a new observation points file.
 The second option is clearer in my view, that way we can easily keep track of different models.

 ![2020-03-15-visibility_to.png]({{site.baseurl}}/figures/2020-03-15-visibility_to.png)
 *Visibility of towers from the surrounding landscape.*